tedkirkpatrick/474-14-1/Week12-Wed--Evals.md

 The system has an uncertainty measure that indicates fuzziness of times

 * Uncertainty computed using a mixture of GPS and atomic clocks
-* Uncertainty typicall around 10&nbsp;ms
+* Uncertainty typically around 10&nbsp;ms

 ## Latency and throughput for F1